Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 About Me
 ======
 Hi, I'm Yuexin Xiang, currently pursuing PhD in the Faculty of Information Technology at Monash University in Australia.
 My research revolves around blockchain, security, and artificial intelligence.
-If you have academic inquiries or are interested in exploring collaborative projects, feel free to contact me at <a style="text-decoration: none"><strong>Yuexin.Xiang@monash.edu</strong></a>.
+If you have academic inquiries or are interested in collaboration, feel free to contact me at <a style="text-decoration: none"><strong>Yuexin.Xiang@monash.edu</strong></a>.

 NEWS
 ======